ChrisScianna/ROS-Underwater-RnD/autopilot/README.md

-# Autopilot package.
+## `autopilot` node
-The autopilot consists of control loops that actuate on setpoints that have been set by the mission control.
+The `autopilot` consists of control loops that actuate on setpoints that have been set by the mission control.

 These setpoints are:
 - **Attitude Servo**.
 Roll, pitch, yaw and speed targets.